Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/README.md

 		``` PowerShell
 		GET https://<<Source FHIR Server URL>>/<RESOURCE NAME>/$export?_container=<<CONTAINER NAME>>
 		```
+		**NOTE** : Execute the export jobs in parallel.
+Keep the job IDs to check the execution status for each export job.

 	- The instructions also list [query parameters](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data#query-parameters) that can be used to filter what data gets exported.
 	- The exported data will be in the format of NDJSON files that are stored in a new container which was created during the export configuration process.